aaronlyy/pydoit/README.md

-# pydoit-open
+# pydoit
-An API Wrapper around the i-doit open API
+An API Wrapper around the i-doit API